 Paddlefish Regulations for the state of Oklahoma

-The daily limit is one (1) paddlefish per person, year-round, statewide.
+The daily limit is one (1) paddlefish per person, twice a year, statewide.
 Once you keep a fish, you must stop paddlefish fishing (snagging) for the day.
 The following restrictions apply to paddlefish harvest at all times.

 1) Residents and nonresidents alike must obtain a free paddlefish permit before fishing for paddlefish.
 Paddlefish anglers can obtain their free permit online at www.wildlifedepartment.com or license dealer.
 Each angler can receive one permit per year, and will use the same permit number to tag all paddlefish kept.